nina-chargue/TheBazaar/README.md

 #  The Bazaar
 A commerce app designed for auctions, where users can create profiles to either list items for auction or bid on others' listings.
 The app provides a dynamic and interactive platform for users to engage in buying and selling through auctions.
 Below is a detailed description of the features and functionalities of The Bazaar.

-# Encyclopedia Wiki
-This project aims to create a simple wiki platform where users can create, edit, search, and browse encyclopedia entries.
-It leverages Python's Flask framework for the backend and HTML/CSS for the frontend.

-# Google-like Search Engine

-This project replicates essential features of Google's search engine using HTML and CSS.
-It offers a familiar user interface with functionalities such as regular search, image search, and advanced search.

 ## Features

 - User Authentication